 The remaining consumables products include small equipment products such as intraoral curing light systems, dental diagnostic systems and ultrasonic scalers and polishers, as well as other dental supplies including dental anesthetics, prophylaxis paste, dental sealants, impression materials, teeth whiteners and topical fluoride.
-Certain lower-margin laboratory products within the Other Consumables category have been discontinued during the course of 2020 and 2021 as part of management's portfolio optimization restructuring actions as described further in Item 7, Management Discussion and Analysis.

-Net sales for each product category as a percent of the Company's total net sales for the year ended December 31, 2021, were as follows:
+Net sales for each product category as a percentage of the Company's total net sales for the year ended December 31, 2022, were as follows:

 % of Net Sales

 Equipment & Instruments 17.3 %

+Implants 14.5 %

-CAD/CAM 13.9 %
+CAD/CAM 12.8 %

-Orthodontics 6.4 %
+Orthodontics 7.6 %

-Implants 14.7 %

-Healthcare 7.1 %
+Healthcare 6.9 %

-Technology & Equipment segment revenue 59.4 %
+Technology & Equipment segment revenue 59.1 %

-Endodontic & Restorative 29.7 %
+Endodontic & Restorative 29.8 %

-Other consumables 10.9 %
+Other consumables 11.1 %

-Consumables segment revenue 40.6 %
+Consumables segment revenue 40.9 %

 Total net sales 100.0 %

-Markets, Sales and Distribution
+Dental Industry, Sales and Distribution

-The Company believes that the market for its products will grow over the long-term based on the following factors:
+The Company believes that the dental industry is attractive and will grow over the long-term based on the following factors:

-- · Increasing worldwide population, including a shift towards aging demographics, which will require greater dental care. - Natural teeth are being retained longer individuals with natural teeth are much more likely to visit a dentist than those without any natural teeth. - Increasing demand for aesthetic dentistry and the appeal of clear aligners as an orthodontic treatment. - Continued opportunities in emerging markets related to the rise in discretionary incomes making dental services an increasing priority.
+- · Increasing worldwide population, including a shift towards aging demographics, which will require greater dental care. - · Natural teeth are being retained longer individuals with natural teeth are much more likely to visit a dentist than those without any natural teeth. - Increasing demand for aesthetic dentistry and the use of aligners as an orthodontic treatment. - Continued opportunities in emerging markets related to the rise in discretionary incomes making dental services an increasing priority. - Increasing demand for single visit dentistry versus historical multi-visit procedure requirements, and for higher quality of patient care in terms of comfort and ease of product use and handling. - Increasing demand for earlier preventive care dentistry has evolved from a profession primarily dealing with pain, infections, and tooth decay to one with increased emphasis on earlier diagnosis, preventive care, and the role oral health plays in overall health.

-- Increasing demand for single visit dentistry versus historical multi-visit procedure requirements, and for higher quality of patient care in terms of comfort and ease of product use and handling. - Increasing demand for earlier preventive care dentistry has evolved from a profession primarily dealing with pain, infections, and tooth decay to one with increased emphasis on earlier diagnosis, preventive care, and the role oral health plays in overall health. - Increasing demand for more efficiency and better workflow in the dental office, including digital and integrated solutions such as the enhanced power of diagnostic equipment through 3D imaging.
-The rapid pace of digital technology adoption including the digitization of clinical workflows is becoming a category standard versus traditional manual processes. - The Company's business is less susceptible than many other industries to general downturns in the economies in which it operates. - The Company is well positioned to meet macroeconomic challenges and execute on a strategy of delivering value through digital workflows due to its leading market offerings in all key areas of dental procedures (implants, endodontic, restorative and aligners) as well as digital infrastructure (CAD/CAM and imaging) utilized in dental practices around the globe.
+- Increasing opportunity for digital collaboration between General Practitioners ("GPs"), specialists, labs, and patients is creating widening demand for fully integrated solutions such as cloudbased platforms and services facilitated by GPs. - Increasing demand for more efficiency and better workflow in the dental office, including digital tools such as the enhanced power of diagnostic equipment through 3D imaging.
+The rapid pace of digital technology adoption including the digitization of clinical workflows is becoming a category standard versus traditional manual processes.

+The Company is able to navigate macroeconomic challenges and is well positioned to execute on its strategy of enabling dentists to have superior integrated workflows through its robust market offerings in all key areas of dental procedures (implants, endodontic, restorative and aligners) as well as digital infrastructure (CAD/CAM and imaging) utilized in dental practices around the globe.

-Dentsply Sirona employs approximately 5,000 highly-trained, product-specific sales and technical staff to provide comprehensive marketing, and services tailored to the sales and technical support requirements of its distributors, dealers and end-users.
+As of December 31, 2022, Dentsply Sirona employed approximately 5,000 highly-trained, sales and technical staff specialized in each of our various products and solutions to provide comprehensive marketing, sales, and technical support services to meet the needs of our distributors, dealers and end-users.